 Village of River Forest Cross-Connection Control Program

 Village Code (Section 5-11-6) requires that cross connection control devices be installed, in accordance with the Illinois Plumbing Code, to prevent potentially contaminated water from flowing back into the Village's water supply.
-Village Code requires that the cross connection device be tested annually and that these tests must be certified by a licensed Cross Connection Control Device Inspector (CCCDI) and the results submitted to the Village annually.
+Village Code requires that the cross connection device be tested annually and that these tests must be certified by a licensed Cross Connection Control Device Inspector (CCCDI) and the results submitted to BSI Online annually.

 What is the Purpose of the Cross Connection Control Program?